Pekingese

 The Pekingese (also spelled Pekinese) is a breed of toy dog, originating in China.
-The breed was favored by royalty of the Chinese Imperial court as a companion dog, and its name refers to the city of Peking (Beijing) where the Forbidden City is located.
+The breed was favored by royalty of the Chinese Imperial court as a companion dog, and its name refers to the city of Beijing (Peking) where the Forbidden City is located.
 The breed has several characteristics and health issues related to its unique appearance.
 Because of its desirable characteristics, the Pekingese has been part of the development of designer crossbreeds, such as the Peekapoo (crossed with a poodle) and Peke-a-tese (crossed with a Maltese).

 Appearance

 Modern breeders and dog show judges seem to prefer the long-haired type over the more traditional spaniel-type coat.

 The Pekingese's flat face and large eyes are some of the breed's most obvious characteristics.
 The body is compact and low to the ground.
 Pekingese also have a muscular and durable body.
 The breed's unusual rolling gait may have been deliberately developed through selective breeding, to prevent the court dogs from wandering in ancient times.